-Bartolomé Esteban Murillo's career took off in 1648 when he went to Madrid and met his fellow townsman Diego Velasquez, who not only helped him but also introduced his work to the royal court.
-During Spains Golden Century, the Siglo de Oro, many of the great masters were from the Seville School, including Zurban and Valdes Leal, but each painter expressed his own vision of the world, thus reflecting the range of emotions in Spanish Baroque art.
+Bartolome Esteban Murillo's career took off in 1648 when he went to Madrid and met his fellow townsman Diego Velasquez, who not only helped him but also introduced his work to the royal court.
+During Spains Golden Century, the Siglo de Oro, many of the great masters were from the Seville School, including Francisco de Zurbaran and Valdes Leal, but each painter expressed his vision of the world, thus reflecting the range of emotions in Spanish Baroque art.
 Many of his earlier paintings were portraits of Franciscan saints, executed for the Franciscan monastery in Seville, but he went on to produce many works of a more general religious nature.

 He died from injuries sustained in a fall from scaffolding while painting the altarpiece at Cadiz in 1682.
 Bartolomé Esteban Murillo had many pupils and followers.
-The prolific reproductions of his paintings ensured his reputation in Spain and fame throughout Europe, and before the 19th century, his work was more known than that of any other Spanish artist.
+Murillo's works were constantly copied and reproduced, ensuring his fame and reputation in Spain and throughout Europe, and before the Nineteenth century, his work was more known than that of any other Spanish artist, including Goya or Velasquez.

-Artists Influencing Esteban Murillo: Juan del Castillo, Diego Velázquez
+Artists Influencing Bartolome Murillo: Juan del Castillo, Diego Velázquez.

-Painters Bartolome Murillo Influenced: Jean-Baptiste Greuze, Thomas Gainsborough
+Painters Bartolome Esteban Murillo Influenced: Jean-Baptiste Greuze, Thomas Gainsborough.